 While Texas roadways didn’t make the top 5 roadways for deaths during the most recent calendar years, this doesn’t mean the roadways are perfectly safe.
-If you and your family are considering a road trip, you should be aware of the dangers of the roadways in the United States.
+If you and your family are considering a road trip, you should be aware of the dangers of roadways in the United States.
 Millions of miles are traveled on an annual basis and the number of car accidents resulting in injury or death continues to mount up.

 Deadly Stretches of Road in the Southwest